libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

 ### Debug from the API calls

 When you first test or run a workflow, consider starting the testing and debugging process from an API trigger.
+All API triggers return information about the workflow state (for example `COMPLETED` or `ABORTED`).
-Specifically, use the `createAndRunBpmnSync` operation to receive information about the workflow state, and the `customResponse` provides information about the last value.
+With the `createAndRunBpmnSync` operation, you can also use the `customResponse` to provide information from the workflow's variable context.
 For details of how this works, read the guide to [triggering workflows]({{< relref "trigger-workflows" >}}).

 For example, consider a workflow that has two nodes, a Message throw event and a REST task.